The conference is organized around the following six themes, spanning the three conference days:

 Laura Nuño de la Rosa is a Philosopher of Science whose research spans the History and Philosophy of Biology and the general Philosophy of Science.
 While she has worked on Aristotle's biology and the legacy of morphological thought, her main focus is the recent history of evolutionary biology, particularly evo-devo and evolvability.
 She combines bibliometric analysis and oral history to reconstruct scientific practice and applies conceptual tools from cultural evolution to interpret its dynamics.
 Her philosophical work explores dispositions and propensities in evolutionary explanation, the role of imaging in developmental biology, and teleological and agential reasoning in evolution.
 More recently, her research has turned to reproduction, both as a theoretical contribution to evolutionary understanding and as a feminist critique of scientific representations of female sexuality.
 Her broader interests include theory integration, interdisciplinarity, values in science, new materialism, and scientific realism.
 She has been an Assistant Professor at the Complutense University of Madrid and has recently joined the Spanish National Research Council (CSIC) as a Tenured Scientist.
 She has held a Juan de la Cierva Fellowship, is External Faculty at the KLI Institute, and serves on the editorial board of the Journal of Experimental Zoology Part B. She co-coordinates the Philosophy of Biology group BioKoinos.
 She leads the project Metaphysics of Biology (2022–2026), funded by the Spanish Ministry of Science and Innovation, and has recently coordinated two thematic clusters within the Evolvability project (2019–2020) and the Templeton-funded Agency, Directionality, and Function project (2021–2024).
 Recent publications include works on Pere Alberch; The evolution of reproductive characters; Agency in reproduction; The female orgasm; and A mapping of evolvability research.

-On Thursday evening, there will be an Evening Lecture by Blaise Agüera y Arcas starting at 21h00.
+On Thursday evening, there will be a Recital by Denis Noble and the Oxford Trobadors, starting at 21h.

 Scroll to top